hzlbbfrog/Generative-BIM/README.md

 ## 📅 Updates
 - **`2025/07/27`**: We upload the proposed dataset.
 Link → [Dataset](https://github.com/hzlbbfrog/Generative-BIM/tree/main/Dataset).
 Because I have to do an urgent project first, I have no sufficient time to manage this project.
 I will finish this in the future.
+- **`2025/03/1`**: Our paper "Revisit the Generation Framework in Generative AI-Based Intelligent Structural Design" has been accepted by i3CE 2025.
 - **`2024/09/01`**: Our paper is publicly available.
 Link → [Journal version](https://www.sciencedirect.com/science/article/pii/S1566253524004329?via%3Dihub).
 - **`2024/08/26`**: Our paper is finally accepted by a prestigious journal, [Information Fusion](https://www.sciencedirect.com/journal/information-fusion)!
 - **`2023/11/07`**: The preprint of our paper is available online on arXiv.
 Link → [Arxiv Paper](https://arxiv.org/abs/2311.04052).